XxRexRaptorxX/AllTheCompatibility/README.md

 ----
+## 📄 Note

-(When ATO is installed, all ores of the other mods that are already included in ATO, should be turned off in the configs)
+When ATO is installed, all ores of the other mods that are already included in ATO, should be turned off in the configs.

 -----